-The best Lego space sets are some of the most sought after products from the toy giant these days.
-And it's not hard to see why.
-Lego and space have a storied history together, from the classic blue and translucent green of the ’80s space sets to the great NASA-accurate sets below.
+The best Lego space sets are some of the most sought-after products from the toy giant these days.
+It's not hard to see why - Lego and space have a storied history together, from the classic blue and translucent green of the ’80s space sets to the great NASA-accurate sets below.
 The best Lego space sets of 2021 might be a bit more scientifically accurate than the older sets, and they're all the better for it.

-These epic Lego kits include a mix of scale models of real space craft that are perfect for adults or older kids, while the range of Lego space playsets are great for kids as young as five.
-Even the playsets were developed with input from NASA, though, it offered insight into the kind of equipment it expects humans to be using when we start making trips beyond the moon.
+These epic Lego kits include a mix of scale models of real spacecraft that are perfect for adults or older kids, while the range of Lego space playsets are great for kids as young as five.
+Even the playsets were developed with input from NASA, which offered insight into the kind of equipment it expects humans to be using when we start making trips beyond the moon.

 Best Lego space sets for adults

-Released to celebrate the 50th anniversary of the lunar landing, this recreation of the Eagle is a glorious display piece.
+Released in honour of the 50th anniversary of the lunar landing, the Lego Apollo 11 Eagle Lunar Lander is a glorious display piece.
 Lego worked with NASA on getting the details right, including the right shade of gold.
 There are loads of fun details in the Lego Creator Expert NASA Apollo 11 Lunar Lander, from the way you build the lunar surface (including little square footprints for your astronauts), to the fact that the lunar escape module disconnects from the landing gear to rocket away.
-There’s even an inside to the module, with equipment panels.
+There’s even an inside to the module with equipment panels.

 A full metre long when complete, this scale model of the Saturn V is utterly awesome, and meticulously detailed – from its recreation of every portion of the multi-stage rocket, to the little dioramas of the lunar module on the moon and the command module in the sea after a touchdown… and all with microscale figures, as a reminder that this is all to scale!